CSNG-MFF/website/index.md

 ---
 layout: default
 title: index
 description: This is the homepage of the Computational System Neuroscience Group at the Faculty of Mathematics and Physics of Charles University, Prague.
-From here you can find our information about our research projects, software, publications, and project proposals.
+Here you can find our information about our research projects, software, publications, and project proposals.
 ---